- Web Host Questions For Your Next Web Hosting Firm

 Web host questions about green energy

 Green web hosting isn’t some passing fad or some 60s hippie thing.
 It’s the future of hosting.
 It has to be.
+Web hosts and data centers use almost as much electricity than the airline industry.
 So, look for a host that employs wind power to generate the juice to run the servers to host the web site – yours.
 Website hosting is not something that is simple to choose.
 So pick one that has a resume.
 A long-line of experience in the industry.

 Look for water-cooled servers that use recycled water instead of energy gobbling blowers to cool off those racks of servers, one of which is where your website resides.

 Your corporate culture and concern for the environment